What is in Tamil Language Proficiency Assessment Certification Test?

 What are the Eligibility Criteria & Steps to meet Seal of Biliteracy?

-To receive a Maryland, Massachusetts, and Virginia Seal of Biliteracy, a student must:
+To receive a Georgia, Maryland, Massachusetts, or Virginia Seal of Biliteracy, a student must:

-1. Pass the Michigan High School Assessment in English; AND
+1. Pass the High School Assessment in English; AND

 2. Demonstrate Intermediate High proficiency in listening, speaking, reading, and writing in Tamil.